lynitapp/lynit-coding-challenge/README.md

 The solution should include a scrollable view of all the books as images along with the name and author.
 When clicking on one of the books, it opens a view that shows the books details.

+Candidate should put their code on a public code repository hosted on Github.
+Deploy the app as a public site using an Amazon EC2 instance or something similar
+You will share with us your code and link to this deployed app.

 #### Stack:
 Frontend: